Baked Shrimp in Tomato Feta Sauce

 Method

-1 Preheat oven to 425°F. Heat oil in a large, oven-proof skillet on medium high heat.
-Add the onions and cook until softened, 3-5 minutes.
+2 Sauté onions and garlic: Coat the bottom of a large, oven-proof skillet with oil and heat it on medium high heat.
+Stir in the onions and cook until softened, 3-5 minutes.
 Add the garlic and cook until fragrant, about 30 seconds more.

-3 Remove from heat.
+4 Add feta, shrimp, herbs, put in oven and bake: Remove from heat.
 Stir in the herbs, shrimp, feta cheese, and salt and pepper to taste.
 Place pan in oven and bake, uncovered, until shrimp are cooked through, about 10-12 minutes.

 Serve immediately.
 Serve with crusty French or Italian loaf bread, pasta, or rice.